guessit-io/guessit/docs/index.rst

                             Expected title to parse (can be used multiple times) -G EXPECTED_GROUP, --expected-group EXPECTED_GROUP
-                            Expected release group (can be used multiple times)
+                            Expected release group (can be used multiple times) --includes INCLUDES   List of properties to be detected --excludes EXCLUDES   List of properties to be ignored

     Input:
       -f INPUT_FILE, --input-file INPUT_FILE